jbosstools/jbosstools-fuse/Contributing.md

 - hit _Next_ to install the software
 - if all is fine it should install without errors, otherwise it will point you to the problem when you examine the details

-## Code generation
-__IMPORTANT:__

-_This step is only required if the Apache Camel model, the documentation or used archetypes and xml catalogs changed!
-Usually thats the case if the underlying Apache Camel version changed._

-### How to generate	model classes
-From the _fuseide_ directory type:

-    cd tools/ide-codegen
-    mvn compile exec:java

-The generator then runs and updates the sources.
-Don't forget to commit and push the regenerated source files.

-### How to generate archetypes and latest XSDs
-From the _fuseide_ directory type:

-    cd tools/ide-buildtools
-    mvn compile exec:java

-Be sure to have the file

-    <userhome>/.repo.fusesource.com.properties

-which should contain the credentials for the FuseSource Nexus EA repository like

-    username=<your login>
-    password=<your password>

-Without this file the build will not work!

 ## Changing versions before / after a release
 There is a bash script called [_changeVersion.sh_](https://github.com/fusesource/fuseide/blob/master/changeVersion.sh "Version Change Script") in the root folder of the project.
 You can use that for changing the bundle and maven versions in an easy way.